Wrongs Darker Than Death or Night

 "Wrongs Darker Than Death or Night" is the 141st episode of the science fiction television series Star Trek: Deep Space Nine, the 17th episode of the sixth season.

 Set in the 24th century, the series takes place on Deep Space Nine, a fictional space station near the planet Bajor, as the Bajorans recover from a brutal decades-long occupation by the Cardassians.
 In this episode, Gul Dukat, the Cardassian former prefect of Bajor, tells Major Kira Nerys, a Bajoran, that her mother was once his lover, and Kira time-travels to the days of the occupation in order to find the truth.

-This episode had Nielsen ratings of 4.6 when it was broadcast in 1998, which equates to about 4.5 million viewers.

-Casting
+Production and development

-Leslie Hope guest-stars as Kira Meru, and Marc Alaimo returns in his recurring role as Dukat.
-Other guest actors include David Bowe as Basso Tromac, Wayne Grace as Legate Parek, Tim deZarn as Halb Daier, and Thomas Kopache as Kira Taban.
+"Wrongs Darker than Death or Night" aired in 1998 as the 17th episode of American science fiction television series Star Trek: Deep Space Nine's 6th season.
+Jonathan West directed the episode, and Ira Steven Behr and Hans Beimler wrote the screenplay.
+Leslie Hope guest-starred as Kira Meru.
+Marc Alaimo plays Dukat, and Thomas Kopache portrays Kira Taban.
+Other guest actors include David Bowe as Basso Tromac, and Wayne Grace as Legate Parek.